kubeflow/training-operator/docs/quick-start-v1alpha2.md

-# Quick Start (for V1alpha2)

-## Installing v1alpha2 CRD and operator

-We recommend to deploy Kubeflow in order to use the TFJob v1alpha1 operator.
-While v1alpha2 is still in experimental, we recommend to run the operator locally.
+# Testing v1alpha2

+v1alpha2 is not ready yet but if you still want to try it out you can run it locally by following the instructions below.
+You need to run it locally because it is not included in Kubeflow yet.
 Please have a look at [developer_guide.md](../developer_guide.md)

 ## Create a TFJob